-- A. Required Staff for Initial and Renewal of Licensure - Each Group Family Child Care Home must have one (1) provider, who lives in the residence, and is responsible for the overall program. - 2.
-Each Group Family Child Care Home must have at least two (2)one (1) emergency assistants/substitute, who are readily available to be called upon to provide immediate care to children, in the event of an emergency.
-For programs serving six or more children, an approved second assistant/substitute is required. - Subsequent to the date of these Regulations, no new license or license renewal will be approved with a Group Family Child Care Home provider or a Family Child Care Home provider listed as an emergency assistant. - (1) The Department will consider an exception if it can be proved that the individual can be available in both situations, while maintaining compliance with these Regulations. - A Group Family Child Care Home may have or use an assistant, to support required staffing patterns, or support other activities within the program.

-A Group Family Child Care Home may have or use a Substitute, to support required staffing patterns, or provide coverage of activities within the program.

-B. Number of Children in Care
+- A. Required Staff - 1.
+Each Group Family Child Care Home must have one (1) provider, who lives in the residence, and is responsible for the overall program. - 2.
+Each Group Family Child Care Home must have at least two (2) emergency assistants, who are readily available to be called upon to provide immediate care to children, in the event of an emergency. - a.
+Subsequent to the date of these Regulations, no new license or license renewal will be approved with a Group Family Child Care Home provider or a Family Child Care Home provider listed as an emergency assistant. - (1) The Department will consider an exception if it can be proved that the individual can be available in both situations, while maintaining compliance with these Regulations. - 3.
+A Group Family Child Care Home may have or use an assistant, to support required staffing patterns, or support other activities within the program. - 4.
+A Group Family Child Care Home may have or use a Substitute, to support required staffing patterns, or provide coverage of activities within the program. - B. Number of Children in Care - 1.
+A Group Family Child Care Home provider, who is caring for children with one (1) assistant, must care for no more than twelve (12) children at any time, in accordance with the provider's licensed capacity. - a.
+Of these twelve (12) children, there must be no more than four (4) children under the age of eighteen (18) months, in care, at any time.